hashicorp/terraform-provider-azurerm/website/docs/r/iothub_endpoint_servicebus_topic.html.markdown

 ---
 layout: "azurerm"
-page_title: "Azure Resource Manager: azurerm_iothub_endpoint_eventhub"
+page_title: "Azure Resource Manager: azurerm_iothub_endpoint_servicebus_topic"
-sidebar_current: "docs-azurerm-resource-messaging-iothub-endpoint-eventhub-x"
+sidebar_current: "docs-azurerm-resource-messaging-iothub-servicebus-topic-x"
 description: |-
-  Manages an IotHub EventHub Endpoint
+  Manages an IotHub ServiceBus Topic Endpoint
 ---

 # azurerm_iothub_endpoint_eventhub

-Manages an IotHub EventHub Endpoint
+Manages an IotHub ServiceBus Topic Endpoint

 ~> **NOTE:** Endpoints can be defined either directly on the `azurerm_iothub` resource, or using the `azurerm_iothub_endpoint_*` resources - but the two ways of defining the endpoints cannot be used together.
 If both are used against the same IoTHub, spurious changes will occur.
 Also, defining a `azurerm_iothub_endpoint_*` resource and another endpoint of a different type directly on the `azurerm_iothub` resource is not supported.